 Do you often get confused with charcoal vs coal?

 What are each and what are the differences?

 Before we dive into definitions and a little more detail about each, when cooking, always use charcoal.
 Never use coal - it'll poison your food.
 Something you don't want to do!

-Charcoal is produced from slow heating of wood or other substances.
+Charcoal is produced from the slow heating of wood or other substances.
 (Merriam-Webster defines charcoal as “a dark or black porous carbon prepared from vegetable or animal substances.”)

 Coal, on the other hand, is a natural formation of mineral through decaying plant and animal under the earth’s crust with prolonged heat and pressure.
 (Merriam-Webster defines coal as “solid combustible substance formed by the partial decomposition of vegetable matter without free access of air and under the influence of moisture.”)